MichaelSykesUK/LinkedIn/README.md

 # LinkedIn
-Examples or projects I've worked on to share on my LinkedIn profile
+A collection of projects to share with prospective employers via LinkedIn.